isabella232/dynamic-media-classic.en-1/help/info-panel-content.md

 In addition to using Image Map text for your rollovers in eCatalogs, you can use an Info Panel to add larger quantities of rollover text, including links.
 You can also manage the InfoPanel by using timed caching and scheduling content updates.

-You can manage your InfoPanel setup and data using the following features in Scene7:
+You can manage your InfoPanel setup and data using the following features in Dynamic Media Classic:

 * InfoPanel Setup panel lets you specify the template used to display the Info Panel text, a default response for errors, and the number of hours the information is cached.
 In addition, you can specify whether the eCatalogs is automatically published.
 * InfoPanel Datafeed panel lets you specify a CSV file containing the text you want to appear in the InfoPanel rollover text, as well as schedule times for updating the information.